ISISNeutronMuon/SScanSS-2/docs/transform_sample.rst

 Transform Sample
 ################
 It may be convenient to change the coordinate system of a sample model, for example, if it will simplify the specification of measurement point positions.
-When multiple samples are involved, transformations can be applied to sample individually or to all objects (which includes fiducial points, measurement points and vectors if present).
+Transformations will be applied to sample and to all attached objects (which includes fiducial points, measurement points and vectors if present).
 The software provides several options for transforming samples.

 .. warning::
    Do not forget to add fiducial points before applying a transformation to the sample otherwise the